 If you have five minutes and a willingness to use a command prompt, you can find the differences easily, then work from there.

-The trick to making a persistent header that shows all the time, even after scrolling, is hidden in the View tab in Excel 2007.
+The trick to making a persistent header that shows all the time, even after scrolling, hides in the View tab in Excel 2007.

 Last week, John C Dvorak wrote about technical duds.
 And it’s unfortunate about what happened to Word macros, because at times they can be extremely useful, and not terribly difficult to use, either.